panosoft/elm-postgres/readme.md

 query errorTagger tagger connectionId sql recordCount
 ```

-The parameters that need to be marshalled to the proxy are `sql` and `recordCount`.
-Therefore the JSON object that's sent to the proxy has the following format:
+The parameters that need to be marshalled to the Proxy are `sql` and `recordCount`.
+Therefore the JSON object that's sent to the Proxy has the following format:

 ```js
 {